elephantscale/HI-labs/hadoop-dev/pig-intro/README.txt

 Pig Intro Lab : learning pig concepts project dir : pig-intro

-(Note : before proceeding with the lab, lets make sure we have the data we needed in HDFS : see lab-notes.txt for instructions)
+(Note : before proceeding with the lab, lets make sure we have the data we needed in HDFS : see getting-started.txt for instructions)

 STEP 1) start up the GRUNT shell using pig
 $ pig